Napoleon: Exile on Saint Helena

 Napoleon was held in British custody and transferred to the island of Saint Helena in the Atlantic Ocean, 1870 km from the west coast of Africa.
 Napoleon and 27 followers arrived at Jamestown in October 1815 on board HMS Northumberland.
 The prisoner was guarded by a garrison of 2,100 soldiers while a squadron of 10 ships continuously patrolled the waters to prevent escape.
-In the following years, there were rumours of escape plots, but no serious attempts were made.
+In the following years, there were rumours of escape plots, but no serious attempts were ever made.

 Napoleon stayed for two months at a pavilion in Briars before he was moved to Longwood House, a 40-room wooden bungalow.
 The location and interior of the house were damp, windswept, rat-infested and unhealthy.
 The Times published articles insinuating the British government was trying to hasten his death.
 Napoleon often complained of his living conditions in letters to the island's governor Hudson Lowe while his attendants complained of "colds, catarrhs, damp floors and poor provisions".

 Napoleon insisted on imperial formality.
 When he held a dinner party, men were expected to wear military dress and "women [appeared] in evening gowns and gems.
 It was an explicit denial of the circumstances of his captivity".
 He formally received visitors, read, and dictated his memoirs and commentaries on military campaigns.
 He studied English under Emmanuel, comte de Las Cases, for a few months but gave up as he was poor at languages.

 Napoleon circulated reports of poor treatment in the hope that public opinion would force the allies to revoke his exile on Saint Helena.
 Under instructions from the government, Lowe cut Napoleon's expenditure, refused to recognize him as a former emperor, and made his supporters sign a guarantee they would stay with him indefinitely.
 Accounts of Napoleon's treatment led in March 1817 to a debate in the British Parliament where Henry Vassall-Fox, 3rd Baron Holland, made a call for a public inquiry.

 In mid-1817, Napoleon's health worsened.
-His physician, Barry O'Meara, diagnosed chronic hepatitis and warned Lowe that he could die from the poor climate and lack of exercise.
+His physician, Barry O'Meara, diagnosed chronic hepatitis and warned Lowe that Napoleon could die from the poor climate and lack of exercise.
 Lowe thought O'Meara was exaggerating and dismissed him in July 1818.
 In November 1818, the allies announced that Napoleon would remain a prisoner on Saint Helena for life.
 When he learnt the news, he became depressed and more isolated, spending longer periods in his rooms, which further undermined his health.
 Much of his entourage left Saint Helena, including Las Cases in December 1816, General Gaspard Gourgaud in March 1818 and Albine de Montholon—who was possibly Napoleon's lover—in July 1819.
 In September 1819, two priests and the physician François Carlo Antommarchi joined Napoleon's retinue.